unavi-xyz/wired-protocol/identity/profile/README.md

 # Profile

-Users can create a profile to share information about themselves.
-Here is an example of a profile:
+A profile within the Wired is defined by a `profile.json` file.
+Here is an example of a `profile.json`:

 ```json
 {